Get exclusive member benefits & effect social change. Join Today

 Acetone poisoning is rare.
-The body is capable of breaking down large amounts of acetone naturally.
+Your body is capable of breaking down large amounts of acetone naturally.
 For overexposure to occur, you must produce, inhale, or ingest very large amounts within a short period of time.
 Mild acetone poisoning symptoms include:

 Severe symptoms are very rare and include:

 You shouldn’t induce vomiting if you’ve drunk large amounts of acetone.
 Acetone is harmful to the skin in your mouth and the lining of your esophagus.
-The common treatment is to pump your stomach.
 Your doctor can pump your stomach by putting a tube down your throat and into your stomach.
 They then pump small amounts of water or saline into your stomach and suck it back out until there’s no more acetone.
+However, because acetone is so quickly absorbed, this method is only effective within the first hour of ingestion.

 Stomach pumping raises the risk of accidental aspiration pneumonia, a condition in which the water is accidentally pumped into the lungs instead of the stomach.
 A person can drown from the liquid filling their lungs.

-If you have a metabolic disorder, such as diabetes, be sure to follow your doctor’s instructions regarding diet, medication, and lifestyle.
-If you notice changes in your symptoms, contact your doctor to discuss adjustments to your regimen.
+If you have a metabolic disorder, such as diabetes, be sure to follow your doctor’s instructions about diet, medication, and lifestyle.
+If you notice changes in your symptoms, contact your doctor to discuss adjustments to your treatment regimen.
 This will keep internal sources of acetone under control.

-Acetone from external sources can enter your body by accidentally or purposely:
+Acetone from external sources can enter your body accidentally or purposely:

 Written by: Lydia Krause